Methodology and 51-Source Ledger

 Standard deduction handling

 Most state calculators apply the state's own standard deduction before the bracket math.
-Some states (Illinois) use a personal exemption instead.
-Some states (Pennsylvania) do not allow a standard deduction at all.
-Each state page documents which mechanism applies and the 2026 figure.
+Some states (Illinois, Indiana, Massachusetts, Michigan) use a personal exemption instead.
+Some states (Pennsylvania per 72 P.S. § 7302) allow neither a standard deduction nor a personal exemption.
+Each state's JSON file in /data/states/{slug}.json documents which mechanism applies and the 2026 figure, sourced from the state DOR's current-year filing instructions.

 Flat vs graduated

 14 states use a flat rate (one rate on all taxable income).
 27 states plus DC use graduated brackets.
 9 states levy no personal income tax.
 The /flat-tax-states, /graduated-rate-states and /no-income-tax-states pages group all 50 by structure.
-Massachusetts is hybrid: 5% flat plus a 4% surtax on income above $1M (the Fair Share Amendment).
+Massachusetts is hybrid: 5% flat plus a 4% surtax on income above $1M (the Fair Share Amendment, Mass.
+Const. art.
+CXII).

 Local income tax stacking